 • coprogram;

-• biochemical blood test (liver tests, amylase and other indicators).
+• biochemical analysis blood (liver tests, amylase and other indicators).

 Duodenitis: treatment

-The food of a patient with duodenitis should be mechanically and thermally gentle, and it is recommended to cook it for a couple, by boiling or baking.
+The food of a patient with duodenitis should be mechanically and thermally gentle, and it is recommended to prepare it by steaming, boiling or baking.

 The main point in the treatment of duodenitis is diet.

-• Food should be as thermally, chemically and mechanically gentle as possible, therefore, sour, spicy, fried, cold and hot dishes, as well as alcohol, canned food and smoked meats, are completely excluded for 10-12 days.
+• Food should be as thermally, chemically and mechanically gentle as possible; therefore, sour, spicy, fried, cold and hot foods, as well as alcohol, canned food and smoked foods are completely excluded for 10–12 days.

-• Grated food cooked by boiling or steaming should form the basis of the diet, and it should be taken in small portions 5-6 times during the day.
+• Grinded food prepared by boiling or steaming should form the basis of the diet, and it should be taken in small portions 5-6 times during the day.

-• Recommended for use: yesterday's wheat bread, cereals cooked in water or milk (rice, buckwheat, semolina, hercules), small pasta, cereal puddings or casseroles, lean meats and fish, soft-boiled eggs or in the form of a steam omelette no more than 2 in day, fermented milk products, whole milk, dry biscuit, vegetables (potatoes, beets, broccoli, cauliflower, zucchini, carrots).
+• Recommended for consumption: day-old wheat bread, porridge cooked in water or milk (rice, buckwheat, semolina, rolled oats), small pasta, cereal puddings or casseroles, lean meats and fish, soft-boiled eggs or steam omelette no more than 2 per day, dairy products, whole milk, dry biscuit, vegetables (potatoes, beets, broccoli, cauliflower, zucchini, carrots).

-• Excluded from the diet: legumes, millet, pearl barley, large pasta, fresh bread, muffins, pancakes, fried or hard-boiled eggs, fatty dairy products, salty or spicy cheeses, overcooked butter, fatty meat and fish, sweets, carbonated and strong drinks .
+• Excluded from the diet: legumes, millet, pearl barley, large pasta, fresh bread, baked goods, pancakes, fried or hard-boiled eggs, fatty dairy products, salty or spicy cheeses, overcooked butter, fatty meat and fish, sweets, carbonated and strong drinks.

-The diet must be followed throughout life, but in the acute period of the disease it should be as strict as possible, and as the signs of exacerbation subside, the patient should gradually expand the diet (of course, within the limits of what is permitted).
+Diets must be followed throughout life, but acute period of the disease, it should be as strict as possible, and as the signs of exacerbation fade, the patient should gradually expand the diet (of course, within the limits of what is permitted).

 The phlegmonous form of acute duodenitis is an indication for surgical treatment followed by antibiotic therapy.

-Duodenitis is an inflammation of the mucous layer of the duodenum.
-The overall prevalence of pathology among the population is 5-10%, 2 times more often the disease is found in men, which is associated with a greater adherence to addictions.
+Duodenitis is inflammation of the mucous layer of the duodenum.
+The overall prevalence of the pathology among the population is 5-10%; the disease is found 2 times more often in men, which is associated with a greater commitment to addictions.

 There are acute and chronic forms of the disease.
-Acute duodenitis often occurs with poisoning and eating spicy foods, manifested by inflammation of the mucous membrane, the development of erosion (a superficial defect of the epithelium that heals without scarring) less often - phlegmonous cavities filled with pus.
-The disease is manifested by digestive disorders, pain syndrome.
-If you follow a diet and doctor's prescription, you can recover in 1-2 weeks.
-With the recurrence of duodenitis, the risk of chronicity is 90%.
+Acute duodenitis most often occurs due to poisoning and consumption of spicy foods, and is manifested by inflammation of the mucous membrane, the development of erosions (a superficial defect of the epithelium that heals without scarring) and, less commonly, phlegmonous cavities filled with pus.
+The disease manifests itself as digestive disorders and pain.
+If you follow the diet and doctor's instructions, you can be cured in 1-2 weeks.
+If o occurs again. duodenitis, the risk of chronicity is 90%.

-Chronic duodenitis develops against the background of a chronic pathology of the digestive tract (gastritis, stomach ulcers, pancreatitis), with prolonged violation of the diet.
-Gradually, atrophy of the mucosa (atrophic duodenitis) or its erosion (erosive duodenitis) develops.
-Under the action of provoking factors, an exacerbation of the disease occurs.
-Treatment is longer than in the acute form.
+Chronic duodenitis develops against the background chronic pathology digestive tract (gastritis, gastric ulcers, pancreatitis), with prolonged diet violations.
+Atrophy of the mucosa (atrophic duodenitis) or its erosion (erosive duodenitis) gradually develops.
+Under the influence of provoking factors, an exacerbation of the disease occurs.
+Treatment is longer than with acute form.

 Structure

-After the pylorus, the duodenum follows.
-She, like a horseshoe, goes around the head of the pancreas (PG), continuing into the jejunum.
+After the pylorus of the stomach comes the duodenum.
+It, like a horseshoe, goes around the head of the pancreas (PG), continuing into the jejunum.
 Its length is 25-30 cm.
 Fixation to the walls of the abdominal cavity is carried out due to connective tissue fibers.
-The duodenum is located in the projection of the XII thoracic - III lumbar vertebrae.
+The duodenum is located in the projection of the XII thoracic – III lumbar vertebrae.

-Divisions: upper (bulb or ampulla), descending, horizontal, ascending.
-The mucosa of the bulb is provided with longitudinal folds, the rest of the departments are transverse.
-When they contract, a lump of food moves into the jejunum.
+Divisions: superior (bulb or ampulla), descending, horizontal, ascending.
+The mucous membrane of the bulb is equipped with longitudinal folds, the remaining sections - transverse.
+When they contract, a bolus of food moves into the jejunum.

-A large or Vater's nipple opens into the duodenum cavity.
-It is formed by the confluence of the main pancreatic duct and the common bile duct.
-The papilla of Vater has a sphincter that regulates the flow of bile and pancreatic juice into the intestine.
-The small nipple is located in the area of the outlet of the accessory pancreatic duct.
+The greater or Vater's nipple opens into the duodenum cavity.
+It is formed by the fusion of the main pancreatic duct and the common bile duct.
+The papilla of Vater has a sphincter, with the help of which the flow of bile and pancreatic juice into the intestines is regulated.
+The minor nipple is located in the area where the accessory duct of the pancreas exits.

 Functions